Business Studies

 - Managing a business – develop an understanding of the financial measures required to establish how well a business is managed and should be able to understand the actions that can be taken to improve financial performance

-- Strategies for success – involve a study of the strategies businesses can adopt for success and will focus on larger businesses which may be trading in international markets
+- Strategies for success – a study of the strategies businesses can adopt for success and will focus on larger businesses which may be trading in international markets

 - The business environment and managing change – examine how external factors can impact upon businesses and the responses they may take

-Learners also complete the Welsh Baccalaureate Qualification and are required to develop their essential skills (communication/numeracy and digital skills).
+Learners also complete the Advanced Skills Baccalaureate Wales and are required to develop their essential skills (communication/numeracy and digital skills).
 Learners will also attend a weekly group tutorial.

 Can I do this course in Welsh?